 The big PR firms who charge thousands of dollars to blanket/spam message media fail too.
-Media gets these too.
+Media hosts get these too.
 It’s a massive waste of money and it happens every day.

 No one else is going to give you the brass tax on this stuff.
 I’m shooting you straight because I genuinely care about you and want you to grow.

 To win in business and in life, you have to shift your focus from “Feature Me!” to “Let’s work together to give people great stuff.”
 Remember, the audience is king!